flomesh-io/osm-edge-docs/content/en/docs/overview/osm_components.md

 The service certificate is short-lived.
 Each service certificate's lifetime will be [approximately 24 hours](#certificate-lifetime), which eliminates the need for a certificate revocation facility. osm-edge declares a type `ServiceCertificate` for these certificates.
-`ServiceCertificate` is how this kind of certificate is referred to in the [Interfaces](#interfaces) section of the developer documentation.
+`ServiceCertificate` is how this kind of certificate is referred to in the `interfaces` section of the developer documentation.

 ### (E) Policy